benroberts999/ampsci/README.md

   May re-name this file (e.g., to "filename.txt"), then run as:
     * _$ ./hartreeFock filename.txt_
     * (Otherwise, program will assume file name is 'hartreeFock.in')
- * see README_input for a full list of input options + descriptions
+ * see doc/ folder for a full list of input options + descriptions

 --------------------------------------------------------------------------------